theme6/wp-portkey/README.md

 ## Deployment

-After you setup the credentials in `server.config.json`, you can deploy your theme to your server with the script;
+After you setup the credentials in `server.config.json`, you can deploy your theme to your server with the grunt task `grunt deploy`

-`grunt deploy`

 ## Versioning
 We have added support for [Semantic Versioning](http://semver.org/).
 The primary place where theme's version is stored is in `package.json`.
 It's easier to change the version with [npm-version](https://www.npmjs.org/doc/cli/npm-version.html).
 Once you update your theme's version in `package.json`, on the next run of `grunt develop` or `grunt build`, `style.css` will have the new version.